 It was just as great as I had remembered.
 The icing sinks into all the holes and creates a rich, moist, and coffee flavored chocolate cake.
-Seriously delish.
+Seriously amazing.

 Honestly, it’s like the original “poke” cake before I knew what a poke cake was!

-Preheat oven to 350 degrees.
-Coat a bundt pan with nonstick cooking spray.
+- Preheat oven to 350 degrees F. Coat a bundt pan with nonstick cooking spray.